 Facebook Ads is an outstanding choice for both B2B and B2C businesses, no matter what your specific industry is, how big your business is, or what your budget is.

-It’s a versatile platform, with outstanding targeting options and incredible customization, including so many different ad formats that you can choose from to best suit your needs.
+It’s a versatile platform, with outstanding targeting options and incredible customisation, including so many different ad formats that you can choose from to best suit your needs.

 It also gives you the opportunity to go out and find customers instead of waiting on them.
 You don’t have to wait for there to be a demand for your product that sends people to find you, like you would with search ads; by showing the right creatives to the right people at the right time, you can create a demand.